 Young Scientists Summer School

 Are you inquisitive?
+Are you creative?
 Do you find yourself wondering how things work, and why?
-Do you dream of travelling to Mars?
-Do you want to discover new things that will help improve the lives of everybody on Planet Earth?
+Do you want to help shape the future of Planet Earth?
 If the answer to any of these questions is yes, then the Young Scientists Summer School is for you.
-We offer students aged 11-14 the opportunity to explore some of the most interesting topics in Science, from the foundations of quantum physics to the latest discoveries in genetic engineering, from the tiniest particles to the tallest sky-scrapers.
+We offer students aged 11-14 the opportunity to explore some of the most interesting topics in Science, from the foundations of quantum physics to the moral complexities of genetic engineering.

-First and foremost, Science is about using creativity and imagination to solve problems.
-Taking in a wide range of skills from Physics, Chemistry, Biology and Engineering, students will discover how to build bridges, design spaceships, search for life on distant planets outside our solar system, and trace the history of the universe all the way back to a trillionth of a second after the big bang.
+Science is more than a body of knowledge, it is a way of thinking.
+The Young Scientists Summer School focuses on developing intellectual curiosity, critical thinking, and the desire to explore academic material independently.
+Taking in a wide range of skills from the fields of Physics, Chemistry, Biology and Engineering, students will discover how to build bridges, design a rocket and a Mars rover, search for life on distant planets, and trace the history of the universe all the way back to a trillionth of a second after the big bang.
 A strong emphasis will be placed on collaborative problem-solving, with an expert tutor on hand to provide constructive feedback and suggestions for improvement.

 The structure of the course across three days ensures an enjoyable variety of puzzles, problems, activities and exercises.
 During each session, students will benefit from the sensitive guidance of our friendly team of tutors, and from small class sizes which ensure that there is plenty of space for each voice to be heard.
-At the end of the course, students will leave feeling inspired to explore the wonders of the universe and contribute to the discovery of new knowledge.
+At the end of the course, students will leave feeling inspired to explore the wonders of the universe, and motivated to make a difference.

-The Young Scientists Summer School is open to students aged 11 – 14 and will take place on the 6th – 8th August 2018.
+The Young Scientists Summer School is open to students aged 11 – 14, and will take place 31st July – 2nd August (and repeated 14th – 16th August) 2019.